The rocky road to romance: John Wayne

 Like any good Irish storyteller, the ability of movemakers to transport audiences to the Erin Isle on St. Patrick's Day is what movie magic is all about.

-From "The Quiet Man" starring movie veterans John Wayne and Maureen O'Hara, to more modern comedy fare such as "Waking Ned Devine," movies with an Irish theme attract viewers year round whenever they appear on TV, in movie festivals, or online.
+From "The Quiet Man" starring movie veterans John Wayne and Maureen O'Hara, to comedies such as "Waking Ned Devine," movies with an Irish theme attract viewers year round whenever they appear on TV, in movie festivals, or online.

-Of course, they're never so popular as on the day when everyone celebrates being Irish (or wishes they were.)
+Of course, they're never so popular as on the day when you celebrate beinging Irish (or wish your were.)

-Download them, buy the DVDs, or set your TIVO to record on March 17 to watch a lucky handful of top scenic, sentimental, and very entertaining films just right for viewing on St. Patrick's Day:
+Download them, buy the DVDs, or watch for cable or network TV listings this March 17 to watch a lucky handful of very entertaining films just right for St. Patrick's Day:

 1. The Quiet Man (1952)